lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-d-b-tilde-f-fixedformat-floatingpoint.md

-The full form is ~*w*,*d*,*k*,*overflowchar*,*padchar*F. The parameter *w* is the width of the field to be printed; *d* is the number of digits to print after the decimal point; *k* is a scale factor that defaults to zero.
+The full form is &#126;*w*,*d*,*k*,*overflowchar*,*padchar*F. The parameter *w* is the width of the field to be printed; *d* is the number of digits to print after the decimal point; *k* is a scale factor that defaults to zero.

 Exactly <i>w</i> characters will be output.
 First, leading copies of the character <i>padchar</i> (which defaults to a space) are printed, if necessary, to pad the field on the left.
 If the <i>arg</i> is negative, then a minus sign is printed; if the <i>arg</i> is not negative, then a plus sign is printed if and only if the @ modifier was supplied.
 Then a sequence of digits, containing a single embedded decimal point, is printed; this represents the magnitude of the value of <i>arg</i> times 10<i><sup>k</sup></i>, rounded to <i>d</i> fractional digits.
 When rounding up and rounding down would produce printed values equidistant from the scaled value of <i>arg</i>, then the implementation is free to use either one.
-For example, printing the argument 6.375 using the format ~4,2F may correctly produce either 6.37 or 6.38.
+For example, printing the argument 6.375 using the format &#126;4,2F may correctly produce either 6.37 or 6.38.
 Leading zeros are not permitted, except that a single zero digit is output before the decimal point if the printed value is less than one, and this single zero digit is not output at all if <i>w</i>=<i>d</i>+1.